1. Why is compounding important if I am an animal owner?

 - Promotion and advertising of unapproved new animal drugs.

 FDA considers products compounded from bulk active ingredients to be unapproved new animal drugs.

 It is not legal for compounded preparations to be developed in large quantities and sold to third parties (including veterinarians and companies) or wholesalers, to resell to individual patients.

 Q: What are your credentials for preparing compounds for use in animals?

 A: Pharmacy undergraduate education offers varying degrees of compounding instruction, and training in veterinary pharmacotherapy may be limited.
 Postgraduate pharmacy training can include continuing education certificates and membership in veterinary pharmacy professional organizations.
-Consider whether the pharmacy is compliant with United States Pharmacopeia (USP) standards, such as General Chapters <795> and <797> for non-sterile and sterile compounding for both humans and animals.
+Consider whether the pharmacy is compliant with United States Pharmacopeia (USP) standards, such as General Chapters <795> and <797> for compounding medications for both humans and animals.

 Q: Are you licensed as a pharmacy in my state?
 Is the pharmacy accredited by an independent body?

 A: Most state boards of pharmacy require that an out-of-state pharmacy register with their state prior to filling prescriptions to be mailed into their state.
 Veterinarians can inquire with their state board of pharmacy to ascertain the status of a pharmacy’s license and to gain valuable information including the pharmacy permit number.
 Also, consider whether the pharmacy is certified by an independent body.
 Examples include the National Association of Boards of Pharmacy’s Vet-VIPPS and the Pharmacy Compounding Accreditation Board.

 Q: What sources will you use for the components and formula for the compound I am prescribing?